AndyWhite87/flickr-viewr/README.md

 Flickr Viewr displays the 20 latest images on Flickr that match the tags you search for.
 Click a photo to view it in high resolution, and click its tags to see related photos.

+## Browser support

+Support has been tested for and confirmed on the following browsers:

+- Edge 12
+- IE 10+
+- Safari 8+
+- Chrome 40+
+- Firefox 35+

 ## Development

 ### Setup